 The details go outside the scope of this document.

 - Search for available contacts in the list which have an appointment, making sure they are within the agents’ skills, are allowed for the quota, and if the appointment can be taken by this agent.

 - Search for available contacts which have ‘call now’ enabled.

 - Search for regular available contacts.

 - Compare the contacts from step (3), (4) and (5) by their working priority.
 The one with the highest working priority is taken.

 - Update the contact’s dynamic fields (if any).

 If any of these fields have a new value, the contact is discarded and we start again from step (1).
-This way we ensure that changed values which could affect the skills or quota are taken into account.
+This way we ensure that changed values, which could affect the skills, or quotas are taken into account.

 Note: the callback script is not re-executed when dynamic fields have changed.
 This may change in a later version.

 Contacts are only called when they are available.
 A contact can be available (or not) depending on quotas, skills, do-not-contact lists, interview filters, etc. The contact can also be temporarily unavailable due to callback rules.
 In this case it will become available again at the availability time or ‘time available’.